melezhik/swat/README.md

     http_method()
     hostname()

-Be awared that these are readers not setters.
+Be aware of that these are readers not setters.

 # Swat runner workflow